rust-lang/rust/src/doc/book/testing.md

 Now we have three sections: our previous test is also run, as well as our new one.

+Cargo will ignore files in subdirectories of the `tests/` directory.
+Therefore shared modules in integrations tests are possible.
+For example `tests/common/mod.rs` is not seperatly compiled by cargo but can be imported in every test with `mod common;`

 That's all there is to the `tests` directory.
 The `tests` module isn't needed here, since the whole thing is focused on tests.